| Contents

 She will lead Texas?

 newly formed State Animal Resource Team (TXSART) as their Director.
+Wins and

 losses.
 Both a fact of life and both surmountable with hard work and a little